SZYBKI Theory

 where q is the conformation dependent partition function:

-Here \(q_t\), \(q_ir\) and \(q_iv\) are the translational, rotational and vibrational partition functions respectively, \(n_c\) is the number of unique conformations in the ensemble.
-All 3 partition functions are calculated from the classical statistical mechanics expressions which could be found in [McQuarrie-1976].
-Vibrational frequencies for each conformation, needed for evaluation of \(q_{ir}\) are derived from diagonalization of a Hessian matrix obtained from Quasi-Newton optimization when convergence is achieved.
-Eigenvalues \(\lambda_i\) of the mass-weighted Hessian:
+Here \(q_t\), \(q_ir\), and \(q_iv\) are the translational, rotational, and vibrational partition functions, respectively, and \(n_c\) is the number of unique conformations in the ensemble.
+All three partition functions are calculated from the classical statistical mechanics expressions which could be found in Statistical Mechanics by Donald McQuarrie ([McQuarrie-1976]).
+Vibrational frequencies for each conformation, needed for evaluation of \(q_{ir}\) are derived from diagonalization of a Hessian matrix obtained from quasi-Newton optimization when convergence is achieved.
+Eigenvalues \(\lambda_i\) of the mass-weighted Hessian

 \[\mathbf{H}^{m} = \mathbf{M^{-1/2}HM^{-1/2}}\]